Gerardts9/TFM/README.md

 ### Toptab R function

-Contains the toptab() custom function used in scripts used to create Mahnattan plots and significant variants tables.
+Contains the toptab() custom function used in the scripts to create Mahnattan plots and significant variants tables.

 ### Regional plots: